 Dentistry is an exciting career path, filled with exciting possibilities brought about by several technological advancements in dental health.
 But the route to becoming a dentist is long and rigorous, and the college costs can be unaffordable.
 If you are looking for a way to get some financial assistance to cover the high cost of tuition, you’ll be glad to know there are several scholarships that are available for dentistry students.

-These scholarship programs are sponsored by several different entities including professional dental associations, Federal and state governments and various educational institutions across the country.
+Several different entities sponsor these dental scholarships, including professional dental associations, Federal and state governments, and various educational institutions across the country.

 Amount: $5,000; $20,000

 The American Dental Association goes all out to support deserving students, offering multiple scholarships through various channels.
 The amount they award students each year adds up to over $2,000,000.

 The Dr. David Whiston Leadership Program sponsored by the ADA awards 2 scholarships of $5,000 each to dental students or residents who have shown initiative in launching efforts directed at improving the oral health of the public.
 You cannot apply for this scholarship directly.
 A recognized authority in the field must nominate you.

 The Dental Student Scholarship Program offers qualifying dental students a total of seven scholarships, each valued at $20,000.
 Applicants must be academically strong and demonstrate outstanding potential in public service, research, community service or leadership.

 The above are just two of many scholarships sponsored by the American Dental Association.